dqops/dqo/docs/data-sources/csv.md

 The configuration on the table level provides a pattern to the files.

 The wildcard sign (*) replaces any number of characters on the folder level (between two slashes).
-The double wildcard sign (**) replaces any characters.
-It means any folders down.
+The double wildcard sign (**) replaces any characters (including any folders down).
-It helps to define a [hive partitioning patten](#Working-with-partitioned-files) because the patterns does not need to contain folder level wildcard for each of the partitions.
+It helps to define a [hive partitioning patten](#Working-with-partitioned-files) because a pattern does not need to contain folder level wildcard for each of the partitions.

 !!! info "Pointing a file path out of the parent folder scope"

-    You can add a file at the table level settings that is not under the parent directory set at the path at conneciton level setting.
+    You can add a file at the table level settings that is not under the parent directory set at the path at connection level setting.

     The path to the file has to be absolute.

 !!! info "Automatic path creation"

-    When adding importing the new table that path on the table level is being created automatically based on the path on the connection level setting.
+    When importing the new table a path is being created automatically on the table level based on the path on the connection level setting.

     You can always modify the path pattern.